 top of page

-Quinn Gutman is a Jewish transmasculine nonbinary composer, tenor, and gender affirming voice teacher.
+Quinn Gutman is a Jewish transmasculine nonbinary composer, baritone, and gender affirming voice teacher.

 Since 2022, Quinn has been teaching at singing and gender affirming voice.
-Most of Quinn's students are either beginners who want to learn how to sing, or trans people who want to change their voice to one that's more reflective of who they are.
-Quinn teaches private lessons independantly and at WholeTone Music Academy.
+Most of Quinn's students are either beginner singers, or trans people who want to change their voice to one that's more reflective of who they are.
+Quinn teaches private lessons independently and at WholeTone Music Academy.
 They also teach classes at Cambridge Center for Adult Education.

 _MG_9134_edited.jpg

 Quinn Gutman has sung opera, musical theater, contemporary classical music, medieval music, experimental/improvisatory music, and indie folk.
-In August 2025, they performed in the pirate chorus in the Boston Summer Opera's production of The Pirates of Penzance by Gilbert and Sullivan.
+In August 2025, they performed in the pirate chorus in the Boston Summer Opera's production of Gilbert and Sullivan's The Pirates of Penzance.
 In May 2023, Quinn sang the role of Anima in Quorum Boston's production of Hildegard von Bingen's opera Ordo Virtutum.
-In June 2022, they set to play Mordred in the Lilac Player's production of Lerner and Loewe's Camelot, but that got cancelled during the omicron variant of COVID-19.
-In September 2020, they performed their recital Correspondence: An Evening of Influential Letters, with each featured piece set from a real or fictional letter or telling a story.
-Among these works were Songs from Letters: Calamity Jane to her Daughter Janey by Libby Larson, King Herald’s Saga by Judith Weir, and Divozione by Virgilio Mortari.
+In June 2022, they were set to play Mordred in the Lilac Player's production of Lerner and Loewe's Camelot, but that got cancelled during the omicron variant of COVID-19.
+In September 2020, they performed their recital Correspondence: An Evening of Influential Letters, featuring pieces set from a real or fictional letters, or telling a story.
+Among these works were Libby Larson's Songs from Letters: Calamity Jane to her Daughter Janey, Judith Weir's King Herald’s Saga, and Virgilio Mortari's Divozione

 Quinn holds a Bachelor of Music in Composition from Oberlin Conservatory of Music where they studied with Lewis Nielson and Josh Levine.
 They hold a double masters in Vocal Performance and Composition at the Longy School of Music where they studied composition with Kate Pukinskis, Aaron Helgeson and Amy Beth Kirsten and voice with Corrine Byrne and Jeffrey Gavott.